Select your language

 Imagine if everyone could copy your access cards or your credit cards, It would be very dangerous.

-With NFC Tools, you can only emulate NDEF record located in “Write” tab.
+With NFC Tools for Android, you can only emulate NDEF record located in “Write” tab.

 What's the difference between the “Tasks” and the “Write” tabs?